width.jpg

 !!
 Everyone welcome !!

-One Monday a month we get together in the English Studies library at Vienna University to discuss some contemporary text.
+One Monday a month we get together at Vienna University to discuss some contemporary text.
 After 8 pm the discussion may continue in one of the local pubs...

 Next meeting: